FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 Yes, if the employee meets certain requirements.
 Under California law, employees who (1) work for the same employer for at least 30 days within a year, and (2) satisfy a 90-day employment period before taking any sick leave are entitled to take at least 3 days of paid sick leave.
 Several California cities (including Los Angeles, Santa Monica, Berkeley, Emeryville, Oakland, San Diego, and San Francisco) provide for more expansive sick leave.
 Note that an employee does not need to actually be diagnosed with coronavirus to take paid sick days – for example, an employee can use sick days for preventative care that may include self-quarantine after possible exposure.
 More information about paid sick leave under California state law can be found here: https://www.dir.ca.gov/dlse/paid_sick_leave.htm.

-Under the FFCRA, employers with less than 500 employees must provide employees with two weeks of paid sick leave if the employee is unable to work (or work remotely) because the employee is subject to a quarantine order or has been advised by a health care profession to self-quarantine; the employee is experiencing symptoms of COVID-19; the employee is caring for an individual who is subject to quarantine; or if the employee is caring for a child whose school or childcare providers are closed.
-Employers subject to this provision of the FFCRA will receive tax credits to offset the cost of providing the paid sick leave.
+Through the end of 2020, the FFCRA required employers with less than 500 employees to provide employees with up to two weeks of paid sick leave if the employee is unable to work (or work remotely) because the employee is subject to a quarantine order or has been advised by a health care profession to self-quarantine; the employee is experiencing symptoms of COVID-19 and is seeking a medical diagnosis; the employee is caring for an individual who is subject to a quarantine order or has been advised by a health care provider to self-quarantine; if the employee is caring for a child whose school or childcare providers are closed due to reasons related to COVID-19; and if the employee is experiencing any other substantially-similar condition specified by the U.S. Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury.
+Employers subject to this provision of the FFCRA could receive tax credits to offset the cost of providing paid sick leave.

-What happens if an employee runs out of paid sick days (including, if applicable, the 2 weeks of paid sick leave mandated by the FFCRA)?
+What happens if an employee runs out of paid sick days (including, if applicable, the 2 weeks of paid sick leave that an employer may voluntarily provide under the FFCRA)?

 What can an employee do if he or she needs to take care of a sick family member?

-If an employee needs to take care of a family member who is sick or quarantined, the employee can use paid sick leave he or she is entitled to under the FFCRA, and any paid sick days that he or she has accrued.
-Additionally, the employee can file a Paid Family Leave claim under California law, which provides up to 6 weeks of benefit payments to eligible workers who have a full or partial loss of wages due to taking time off work to care for an ill family member.
+If an employee needs to take care of a family member who is sick or quarantined, the employee can use paid sick leave under the FFCRA if his or her employer provides FFCRA leave, and any paid sick days that he or she has accrued.
+Additionally, the employee can file a Paid Family Leave claim under California law, which provides up to 8 weeks of benefit payments to eligible workers who have a full or partial loss of wages due to taking time off work to care for an ill family member.
 For purposes of Paid Family Leave, a “family member” is defined as a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 More information on filing for Paid Family Leave can be found here: https://edd.ca.gov/Disability/How_to_File_a_PFL_Claim_in_SDI_Online.htm.

 Aside from paid leave, the California Family Rights Act (CFRA) and the federal Family and Medical Leave Act (FMLA) both entitle eligible employees to take up to 12 weeks of unpaid leave during a 12-month period to care for ill family members.
 The FMLA restricts the definition of “family member” to an employee’s spouse, child, or parents, while the CFRA also includes domestic partners and parents-in law.